Marrying a Citizen of the Dominican Republic? How to Get a Green Card for Your New Spouse

 First, a little background on U.S. immigration law.
 Marriage to a U.S. citizen or lawful permanent resident provides foreign-born persons a direct path to U.S. immigration.
 Contrary to popular rumor, however, they do not immediately or automatically receive green cards or U.S. citizenship.

-If you are not yet married and your fiancé is still in the Dominican Republic, you can, if you are a U.S. citizen, petition for him or her to enter the U.S. as a fiancé in order to get married in the U.S. -- and then your new spouse can apply for a green card, if desired.
-You can also choose to get married first in The Dominican Republic or another country, and then apply for an immigrant visa with which to enter the U.S.– the equivalent of a green card.
+If you are not yet married and your fiancé(e) is still in the Dominican Republic, you can, if you are a U.S. citizen, petition for him or her to enter the U.S. as a fiancé(e) in order to get married in the U.S.—and then your new spouse can apply for a green card, if desired.
+You can also choose to get married first in the Dominican Republic or another country, and then apply for an immigrant visa with which to enter the United States.
+(This visa is the equivalent of a green card.
+The actual card will arrive some weeks after your fiancé(e)'s entry to the United States.)

 Overview of Obtaining a Green Card Based on Marriage